stephengold/Maud/README.md

 When the mouse cursor is in a scene view, you can use the "A" and "D" keys to rotate the model left and right.
 (They don't alter the model itself, only its orientation in the view.)
+You can also press:

+ + "B" to select the bone closest to the mouse pointer
+ + "E" to deselect the selected bone
-You can also use the "V" key to select the vertex closest to the mouse pointer.
+ + "V" to select the mesh vertex closest to the mouse pointer
+ + "W" to deselect the selected mesh vertex

 The Editor Screen can also display "score" views of loaded animations.
-A score view is a schematic, like a musical score, with bones arranged vertically and time (indicated by a gnomon) progressing from left to right.
+A score view is a schematic diagram, like a musical score, with bones arranged vertically and time (indicated by a gnomon) progressing from left to right.
 When the mouse cursor is in a score view, the following keyboard shortcuts may prove helpful: